Navigating UK interest rates: Insights from a part-time CFO

 Taking proactive measures to mitigate negative consequences of rising UK interest rates

-Specialist FD Services providers, like iFD, can help businesses take proactive measures and implement proven financial strategies to mitigate the negative consequences of rising interest rates and position it for sustainable growth, such as:
+Specialist fractional CFO services providers, like iFD, can help businesses take proactive measures and implement proven financial strategies to mitigate the negative consequences of rising interest rates and position it for sustainable growth, such as:

-• Designing a financial and strategic plan and a create different scenarios to understand the other challenges, constraints, and opportunities.
+• Designing a financial and strategic plan by creating different scenarios to understand the other challenges, constraints, and opportunities.

-• Optimising pricing optand enable more value to your clients and enableingyour company to capture it, includincreatingte recurrent revenues to decrease uncertainty and resist economic cycles.
+• Optimising pricing to create more value so your company can capture it, including creating recurring revenues to decrease uncertainty and resist the fluctuations associated with economic cycles.

 • Cash flow optimisation through the prioritisation of different projects and cost controls to induce savings.